Last Updated on

 If you’re feeling adventurous, consider skipping the Peak Tram and hiking to the top.
 There a number of popular routes that go through pine and acacia forests via the Wan Chai Gap.

-Ride the cable car to the Big Buddha
+Ride the cable car to the Big Buddha.

 Head out to the island of Lantau, which sits close to the airport on the far western end of Hong Kong.
-There, the mountains rise over the sparkling South China Sea, concealing the huge Big Buddha statue.
+There, the mountains rise over the sparkling South China Sea, concealing the enormous Big Buddha statue.

-The best way to reach it is surely on the Ngong Ping 360.
+The best way to reach it is undoubtedly on the Ngong Ping 360.
 That panoramic gondola comes with capsules that have glass-bottomed floors, so it’s not the faint of heart.
 Still, the ride takes you over woodlands and lakes to the mystical Po Lin Monastery in the hills.

 Get off there and scramble up the 260 steps to the statue of Tian Tan – the aforementioned Big Buddha.
 It’s a colossal, 3-metre-high effigy of the Buddha Shakyamuni; hand outstretched, eyes half-closed in meditation.
 Loads come on pilgrimages to light incense and give offerings.
 But the views alone make it worth it, what with little Lamma Island and even the Chinese mainland within eyeshot.